ota-meshi/eslint-plugin-module-interop/docs/rules/no-require-esm.md

 ## 📖 Rule Details

-This rule reports `require` calls of ES module files.
+This rule reports `require()` calls of ES module files.

+`require(esm)` is now supported without the feature flag in Node.js v22.13.0, but is not available in earlier versions.\
+You can use this rule to check backward compatibility with Node.js by disallowing `require(esm)`.

 <!-- eslint-skip -->